Open: Mon to Sun 09:00 - 22:00

 (Operates all year round)

 After an early breakfast, visit the West Bank including the Colossi of Memnon, Valley of the Kings and the Valley of the Queens, burial sites for many of the most powerful and successful pharaohs and high priests.
 The Temple of Hatshepsut and Medinet Habu Temple.
-Lunch on board as the boats sets sail to Esna dinner on board.
+Lunch on board as the boat sets sail to Esna dinner on board.
 Overnight in Esna.

 Breakfast on board and morning visit of the Temple of Khnum at Esna.
 The temple is dedicated to the ram-headed god Khnum, who was patron god of cataract.
 He is said to have fashioned mankind from Nile clay on a potter's wheel.
 We continue our journey south to the Temple of Edfu for a brief stop before lunch and sailing to Aswan and overnight.